-Healthy, sedentary (<120 minutes of physical activity per week) individuals at high risk for T2D with at least one of the following risk factors (BMI >27 kg/m2, family history (first degree) of T2D, former gestational diabetes) were recruited.
-Twenty-six subjects met the study criteria and completed the study.
-After 1 dropout due to newly diagnosed autoimmune thyroiditis, 25 individuals were included for data analysis.
-For anthropometric data, see Table 1.
+Healthy, sedentary (<120 min of physical activity per week) individuals at high risk for T2D with at least one of the following risk factors (BMI>27 kg/m, family history (first degree) of T2D, former gestational diabetes) were recruited.
+26 subjects met the study criteria and completed the study.
+After one dropout due to newly diagnosed autoimmune thyreoiditis, 25 individuals were included for data analysis.
+For anthropometric data, see table 1.
 Severe diseases were excluded by anamnesis including medication, monitoring routine laboratory parameters, electrocardiogram, and physical examination.
-All participants gave written informed consent, and the study protocol was approved by the ethics committee of the University of Tübingen and was in accordance with the declaration of Helsinki.
+All participants gave written informed consent and the study protocol was both approved by the ethics committee of the University of Tübingen and in accordance with the declaration of Helsinki.
 The study was registered at Clinicaltrials.gov as trial number NCT03151590.